tgirke/tgirke.github.io/positions.md

 your CV, statement of research interests and names of at least three references to Thomas Girke (thomas.girke@ucr.edu).

-### Undergraduate research positions - [ open ]

-Several postions are available for undergraduate students who are interested in participating in challenging database and software development projects for various research projects in bioinformatics and cheminformatics.
-The required skills are experience with open-source databases (MySQL/PostgreSQL), application and web programming with Python, Perl and/or Java.
-The minimum time commitment is 15-20h per week for a period of at least 18 months.
-Full-time employment during the summer break is possible.
-To apply for these positions, please email your CV with a detailed outline of your computational skills to thomas.girke@ucr.edu.

 ## Filled Positions